 - Microsoft Airband Initiative TheMicrosoft Airband Initiative, they have established partnerships in 16 states that will bring broadband connectivity to more than 1 million rural residents who currently lack access.
 Through these partnerships, they have demonstrated that fixed wireless technologies including TV white spaces technologies, alongside traditional fiber optic and satellite coverage, can be the most cost-effective way to expand broadband availability in rural communities.

 - Mobile Beacon.
 Mobile Beacon provides 4G LTE internet service, technology grants, and device donation programs to schools, libraries, and nonprofits.
-By significantly lowering the cost of mobile broadband access, schools and other anchor institutions have been able to create hotspot lending programs, deploy WiFi on school buses, and enable anytime/anywhere access with uncapped data plans to support learning on and off campus.
-Recent research papers are available to provide more information about how this service has benefited schools as well as students and their families previously on the wrong side of the digital divide.
+By significantly lowering the cost of mobile broadband access (currently at $10/month for unlimited data), schools and other anchor institutions have been able to create hotspot lending programs, deploy WiFi on school buses, and enable anytime/anywhere access with uncapped data plans to support learning on and off-campus.

-- COVID-19 Special Offering: Mobile Beacon customers may utilize Sprint’s free content filtering tool.
+- COVID-19 Special Offering: $10/month unlimited data mobile broadband service deployed through hotspot devices to support students’ access off the school campus.
+A free content filtering tool is available upon request for customers.
 Additional information can be found under the FAQ section of our website.

 - Spectrum Internet Assist.
 Qualified households can receive high-speed 30 Mbps Internet with no data caps and in-home Wi-Fi for an additional $5 per month.
 A member of the household must be a recipient of the National School Lunch Program (NSLP) or Supplemental Security Income ( ≥ age 65 only).